robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 10**

-10. Which of the following services can be used to optimize performance for global users totransfer large-sized data objects to a centralizedAmazon S3 bucket in us-west-1 region?
+10. Which of the following services can be used to optimize performance for global users to transfer large-sized data objects to a centralizedAmazon S3 bucket in us-west-1 region?
 *  A. Enable S3 Transfer Acceleration on Amazon S3 bucket.
 *  B. Use Amazon CloudFront Put/Post commands
 *  C. Use Multipart upload